j1wen/UniAnimate-DiT_rsc/README.md

 ## 🔥 News
-- **[2025/04/18]** 🔥🔥🔥 **We support teacache for both short video generation and long video generation, which can achieve about 4 times inference acceleration.** Now, it costs ~3 minutes to generate 5s 480p videos and ~4.5 minutes to generate 5s 720p videos.
+- **[2025/04/18]** 🔥🔥🔥 **We support teacache for both short video generation and long video generation, which can achieve about 4 times inference acceleration.** Now, it costs ~3 minutes to generate 5s 480p videos and ~6.5 minutes to generate 5s 720p videos on one A800 GPU.
 You can use teacache to select seed and disenable teacache for ideal results.
 - **[2025/04/18]** 🔥 We support teacache, which can achieve about 4 times inference acceleration.
 It may have a slight impact on performance, and you can use teacache to select the seed.
 Long video generation does not currently support teacache acceleration, but we are working hard to overcome this.
 - **[2025/04/16]** 🔥 The technical report is avaliable on [ArXiv](https://arxiv.org/pdf/2504.11289).
 - **[2025/04/15]** 🔥🔥🔥 We released the training and inference code of UniAnimate-DiT based on [UniAnimate](https://github.com/ali-vilab/UniAnimate) and [Wan2.1](https://github.com/Wan-Video/Wan2.1).
 The technical report will be avaliable soon.